 Vitamins are a large class of nutrients that contain carbon and hydrogen, as well as possibly oxygen, nitrogen, and other elements.
 There are two main requirements for a substance to be classified as a vitamin.
 First, the substance must be consumed exogenously because the body cannot produce it or cannot produce it in sufficient quantities to meet its needs.
 Second, the substance must be essential to at least one vital chemical reaction or process in the human body.
 Vitamins do not directly provide energy to the body; however, some vitamins aid in the extraction of energy from macronutrients.
 Vitamins are involved in a wide variety of bodily functions and processes that help to keep the body healthy and disease free.
-Vitamins are classified as either water soluble (B vitamins and vitamin C) or fat soluble (vitamins A, D, E, and K), depending on their method of absorption, transport, and storage in the body.
-Vitamins are found in nearly all foods, including fruits, vegetables, grains, meat and beans/alternative, milk/alternative, and some fats.
+Vitamins are classified as either water-soluble (B vitamins and vitamin C) or fat-soluble (vitamins A, D, E, and K), depending on their method of absorption, transport, and storage in the body.